swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 postUrl(urlString: Lowercased(wrappedValue: "mySite.xyz/myUnformattedUsErNAme"))
 ```
-The changing type of the `@autoclosure` is incredibly misleading, as it's not obvious that `@autoclosure` applies to the backing wrapper rather than the wrapped value.
-Therefore, using `@autoclosure` for a property wrapper function parameter will be a compiler error.
+As you can see, the changing type of the `@autoclosure` is incredibly misleading, as it's not obvious that `@autoclosure` applies to the backing wrapper rather than the wrapped value.
+For these reasons, using `@autoclosure` for a property-wrapper function-parameter will be invalid.

 ### Property wrappers on closure parameters

-Closure parameters marked with a set of property wrapper custom attributes must conform to the following rules:
+Closure parameters marked with a set of property-wrapper custom-attributes must conform to the following rules:

 1. Each wrapper attribute must not specify any arguments.
 2. Each `wrappedValue` getter must be `nonmutating`.